 Dr. James Stott McDiarmid was born on the 22nd of January, 1879.
 Dr. McDiarmid was the eldest of 2 children born to Hugh McDiarmid and the former Kate Mitton.
 His father was a school teacher and his sister Jean Catherine McDiarmid was born on the 6th of December, 1885.
 When he was a young boy, his family moved to Ingersoll, Ontario where Dr. McDiarmid attended public school.

 He married Grace Robertson on the 22nd of December, 1915 in Ingersoll.
 Mrs. McDiarmid was born on the 29th of March, 1885.
 She was the eldest of 2 children born to Rev. John Robertson and the former Annie Edwards.
 Her father was a Baptist minister and she had a younger brother named Thomas.

 By 1935, records indicate that the McDiarmid’s were living on Lisgar Street in Ridgetown and Mrs. McDiarmid was working as a nurse.

 Dr. McDiarmid died at Victoria Hospital in London on the 30th of November 1941.
-He is listed on a tombstone with his father and mother at Greenwood Cemetery in Ridgetown.
+He was buried at Greenwood Cemetery in Ridgetown near his parents.

 *Dr. Curtis Richard Newton also appears on the Chatham-Kent Physician Tribute website.